allthroughthenight/allthroughthenight.github.io/_drafts/2022-01-01-what-i-learned-this-year.md

 [A worry junior engineers and new hires frequently have is that they ask too many questions.](https://threadreaderapp.com/thread/1220556930675904516.html): A good way to ask questions as a junior developer, along with how to encourage it.

+[A sewing page that never closed its font size HTML tags](https://web.archive.org/web/20140310190221/http://www.sewingandembroiderywarehouse.com/embtrb.htm): A humorous effect from some typos, but rendering also depends on your web browser.

 [Ask HN: Anyone know any funny programming jokes?](https://news.ycombinator.com/item?id=25850739): A thread of some great programming jokes.

+[Bye CUPS: Printing with netcat](https://retrohacker.substack.com/p/bye-cups-printing-with-netcat): Sending a file to a printer via it's IP address and netcat.

 [Cookie Consent Speed run](https://cookieconsentspeed.run/): How fast can you consent to a cookie banner?
 [This](https://termsandconditions.game/) is also related.